Cabinet and Rack Installation

 Requirements Specific to Perforated Cabinets

-A perforated cabinet is as a cabinet with perforated front and rear doors and solid side walls.
+A perforated cabinet is defined as a cabinet with perforated port side exhaust and rear doors and solid side walls.
 In addition to the requirements listed in the “General Requirements for Cabinets and Racks” section, perforated cabinets must meet the following requirements:

-- The front and rear doors must have at least a 60 percent open area perforation pattern, with at least 15 square inches (96.8 square cm) of open area per rack unit of door height.
+- The port side exhaust and rear doors must have at least a 60 percent open area perforation pattern with at least 15 square inches (96.774 square cm) of open area per rack unit of door height.

 - The roof should be perforated with at least a 20 percent open area.